We live in a time of extraordinary scientific discoveries and medical

 Another example is Glybera, a gene therapy that treats the highly rare disease lipoprotein lipase deficiency.
 The treatment recently went on sale in Germany with a price tag of nearly $1 million.
 The benefit from Glybera may last for the patient's remaining lifetime, but the cost must be paid upfront.

-Some might call this extortionate, but bringing a drug to market is expensive and drug companies — and their investors — need to earn a reasonable return to justify their costs.
+is expensive and drug companies — and their investors — need to earn a

 There is, however, a practical solution: consumer health care loans.
 Much like a home mortgage or student loan, HCLs allow patients to spread or amortize the cost of drugs and curative therapies over many years.
 Such loans would improve access to the best health care for a much wider population of patients.